tama808/furima-39529/README.md

 | user   | references  | null: false, foreign_key: true |

 ### Association
-has_one   : users
+has_one   : user
-belong_to  : items
+belong_to  : item
-belong_to : shippings
+belong_to : shipping